 The strategy is brilliant because it means completely different things for different people.
 It could mean anything from granting Israeli citizenship for Palestinians living in Area C, the region of the West Bank (Judea and Samaria) governed by Israel, for the staunchest of Zionists, to Israel’s complete withdrawal from Judea and Samaria for the J-Street types to make way for a Palestinian State, to the complete annihilation of the State of Israel among those who believe that the Jews “occupied” the entire territory from its rightful owners, the Arabs, in 1948.
 In essence, it’s a nice little strategic game of Choose your Own Adventure, a brilliant psychological maneuver.
 Especially given that the Democratic Party is more heterogeneous in its approach to Israel than ever before.

 In a sense, they are right.
 There is an occupation.
+Sort of.
 But before you decide to draft up a nasty or laudatory comment, please read this article until the very end.

 When people are “occupied”, it is implied they are indigenous